 The surreal Bangaram Island is a tear-shaped uninhabited island that is one of the most popular attractions in Lakshadweep.
-The beach has a turquoise blue lagoon with black corals that allure beautiful fishes, making it’s a popular site amid tourists.
+The beach has a turquoise blue lagoon with black corals that allure beautiful fishes, making it a popular site among tourists.
 The beach has abundant natural beauty and tranquility, ideal for honeymooning couples.
 Lie down on the glistening sand and relax yourself.

-Bangaram beach is no less marvelous during the night as it is during day time.
-For the adventurous souls, the beach has a lot to offer.
-Enjoy activities such as wind surfing, scuba diving, and deep sea fishing here.
+Bangaram Beach is no less marvelous during the night than it is during day time.
+For adventurous souls, the beach has a lot to offer.
+Enjoy activities such as windsurfing, scuba diving, and deep-sea fishing here.
 Swaying coconut palms got the shores.
-Away from the city life, this secluded beach is quite mesmerizing.
+Away from city life, this secluded beach is quite mesmerizing.

-Located at a distance of 8 km from Vishkhapatnam, Rishikonda beach has golden sands and vast stretch of seawater, inviting visitors from all around.
+Located at a distance of 8 km from Vishakhapatnam, Rishikonda Beach has golden sands and a vast stretch of seawater, inviting visitors from all around.
 Tourists can visit this no-frill beach to simply relax and treat their eyes to the wonderful scenery.
-Another popular attraction here is a 14th century temple, Sapta Rusheswara Temple.
+Another popular attraction here is a 14th-century temple, Sapta Rusheswara Temple.

-The waves of Bay of Bengal offer you a chance to indulge in a number of water-related activities including water skiing, swimming, speed boating, and wind surfing.
-As you take a walk on shores, the warm sea waters caress your feet.
-Enjoy sunbathing by laying down on the clean sands.
+The waves of the Bay of Bengal offer you a chance to indulge in a number of water-related activities including water skiing, swimming, speed boating, and windsurfing.
+As you take a walk on the shores, the warm sea waters caress your feet.
+Enjoy sunbathing by laying down on the clean sand.